amitofsk/dandy/docs/Dandy.md

 ### 3.4 Download the DANDY library.
 The next step is to download the DANDY library from github.
 Github is a website that hosts tons of open source software projects.
 <br><br>
 This step requires git.
 Git comes with Linux operating systems.
 If you are on a Windows machine, you may have to install it.
-Git can be downloaded from [`Git's website`](https://git-scm.com).
+Git can be downloaded from [Git's website](https://git-scm.com).
 Once you install it, open a GitBash terminal.
 <br><br>
 Change to the directory that you want work in.
 Then, use the following command in the terminal to download the DANDY repository from github.
  ```python
  git clone https://github.com/amitofsk/dandy.git
  ```
 ### 3.5 Install the Mu IDE or the Arduino IDE
 This tutorial will involve both writing Python code for a computer as well as writing Micropython, Circuitpython, or Arduino code for a microcontroller.
 We'll write Python code for the computer using the IDLE Integrated Development Environment (IDE).
-We'll write Micropython or Circuitpyton code for the microcontroller using the Mu IDE.
-However, you can use other IDE's for the microcontroller programming, such as Thonny, if you prefer.
-If you are using an Arduino microcontroller, Arduino has its own IDE.
-<br><br>
+We'll use a different IDE for the microcontroller.

 One advantage of using a different IDE for the computer code and the microcontroller code is that the IDE will remind you which hardware you are programming for.

+If you will be using MicroPython or CircuitPython with the RPi, download and install the [Mu IDE](https://codewith.mu/en/download).
 <br><br>
-If you will be using MicroPython or CircuitPython for the microcontroller, download and install the Mu IDE from [`CodeWithMU`](https://codewith.mu/en/download).
-If you will be using Arduino, download and install the [`Arduino IDE`](https://www.arduino.cc/en/software/).
+If you will be using Arduino, download and install the [Arduino IDE](https://www.arduino.cc/en/software/).
 <br><br>
-If you are using the Cy8cproto, follow the instructions at [](https://www.hackster.io/Infineon_Team/micropython-on-psoc-fcf1d0) to download MicroPython for the Cy8cproto as well as the Arduino Lab for MicroPython IDE.
+If you are using the PSoC6, download and install the Arduino Lab for MicroPython IDE by following the instructions [here](https://www.hackster.io/Infineon_Team/micropython-on-psoc-fcf1d0) or [here](https://ifx-micropython.readthedocs.io/en/latest/psoc6/intro.html).
-(TODO: Add instructions for infineon ide.)

 ## 4.0 GUI Programming
 Files used in section 4:
 - widgets/LEDDisplay.py
-- widgets/LEDBarDisplay.py (coming soon)
+- widgets/LEDBarDisplay.py
-- widgets/SymbolDisplay.py (coming soon)
+- widgets/SymbolDisplay.py
 - examples/ButtonGUI.py
 - examples/ButtonPicGUI.py
 - examples/DigitalNoHW.py
 - examples/smileOn.png
 - examples/smileOff.png

+DANDY contains a set of widgets useful for displaying input data and other functions.
+In this section, we'll learn how to program GUIs with Tkinter as well as use the DANDY widgets.

 ### 4.1 What Tkinter is?
 Tk is a cross-platform set of tools for writing graphical user interfaces (GUIs).
 Tkinter is Python's version of the library, and it comes preinstalled with Python.
 <br><br>
 Tkinter contains many widgets including labels, buttons, scales, and spinboxes.
-For a nice list along with the API reference, see [`tkdocs`](https://tkdocs.com/pyref/).
+For a nice list along with the API reference, see [tkdocs](https://tkdocs.com/pyref/).

 ### 4.2 Tkinter widgets